PVS-segmentation-repository/.github/profile/README.md

 **7. Engage with the PVS community**

 Be prepared to answer questions or address issues that users might encounter, or consider setting up a contribution guide if you welcome contributions.

+**Contact**
+If you have any questions regarding this initiative or contributing to it, please reach out to the team at merel.vanderthiel@maastrichtuniversity.nl, jose.bernalmoyano@dzne.de or e.vanheese@amsterdamumc.nl!